nherbaut/mcc/README.md

 # Goal

 provide a simple cli for grid5000 experiments.
-The CLi is based on modern syntax such as git, nftables or iproute2.
+The CLi is based on modern argument cli syntax.
 Users should be able to perform the following tasks in one line:

 - allocate machines